gouarin/GenEO/readme.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/gouarin/GenEO/master)

-This project solve the linear elasticity problem using PETSc in 2d and 3d for lamé coefficients which are constant or constant by cell on a cartesian grid.
+This project solves the linear elasticity problem using PETSc in 2d and 3d for lamé coefficients which are constant or constant by cell on a cartesian grid using the GenEO algorithm described in https://hal.archives-ouvertes.fr/hal-01170059/document.

 # Installation